PierreLorenzi/HyperCardPreview/StackFormat.md

 0x40 | *bytes* | Mask data
 *variable* | *bytes* | Image data

-### Decoration Table
+### Decoration Block

-The Decoration Table stores the decorations used in the texts of the stack.
+This block stores a table of the decorations used in the texts of the stack.

 Offset | Type | Content
 --- | --- | ---